refinedev/refine/documentation/docs/ui-integrations/ant-design/hooks/use-table/index.md

 `setFilters` is a function to set current [filters state][crudfilters].

-### current
+### currentPage

-`current` is the current page index state.
+`currentPage` is the current page index state.
 If pagination is disabled, it will be `undefined`.

-### setCurrent
+### setCurrentPage

 ```tsx
 React.Dispatch<React.SetStateAction<number>> | undefined;
 ```

-`setCurrent` is a function to set the current page index state.
+`setCurrentPage` is a function to set the current page index state.
 If pagination is disabled, it will be `undefined`.

 ### pageSize